miniautonomous/engine_ai/README.md

 This is where you will find more resources regarding scaled vehicle assembly, **trainer_ai**, (used for training networks), and a variety of other information that might be helpful on your journey.

+# Major Update

+We have just completed a major update to our stack that includes:

+* Vehicle stack ported to Jetpack 4.6
+* Replaced the Intel RealSense D435i with the Raspberry Pi CM 2 camera as the primary vision sensor
+* Created a port of **trainer_ai** for Pytorch!

+Please note that we split the **trainer_ai** code base into a Keras repository and a PyTorch repository, (the latter of which will be published shortly), but that it is our intent to keep both versions fully compatible with vehicle stack.
+As we publish this update, please note that we will be updating this README, the **trainer_ai** README's, (since soon there will be two), and of course our main portal site.

 ## Table of Contents

 1. [Introduction](#introduction)